 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline may not need to compensate you if they can provide transportation to your destination, close to the original schedule.
+The airline might not have to compensate you if they can provide a transfer to your destination, close to the original schedule.
 Even if you arrive shortly after the scheduled time, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from Czech Airlines

-It’s important to know how to request the compensation you’re entitled to under EU Regulation 261/2004.
-Here’s what you need to do:
+It’s important to know how to claim the compensation you’re entitled to under EU Regulation 261/2004.
+Here’s how to do it:

-- Fill in this form.
-You’ll need to provide details including your flight number, date, and what went wrong.
+- Complete our form.
+You’ll need to provide details like your flight number, date, and what went wrong.

 - Let our experts help you.
 Once you submit the form, our team will handle the rest.
-We are well-versed in the EU laws well and will make every effort to secure your compensation.
-You only pay us if we win your case.
+We understand the EU laws well and will strive to obtain your rightful compensation.
+You are only charged if we win your case.

-Remember that it is your right as a passenger to claim compensation for a delayed or cancelled flight.
-No matter whether your flight was delayed as a result of operational issues or mechanical problems, if it was not caused by extraordinary circumstances such as severe weather or air traffic control decisions, you qualify for compensation.
+Don’t forget that you have the right as a passenger to claim compensation for a cancelled or delayed flight.
+Regardless of whether your flight was delayed as a result of operational reasons or mechanical problems, if it was not caused by extraordinary circumstances like inclement weather or air traffic control decisions, you are entitled to compensation.

 Which Czech Airlines Flights are Covered by EU261?